COMPARATIVE MACROSCOPIC AND MICROSCOPIC STUDY ON ACACIA ARABICA & PROSOPIS JULIFLORAHTML Full Text

-Drying: Plant material was dried in shed to prevent decomposition of the chemical constituents.
+Drying: Plant material was dried in the shed to prevent decomposition of the chemical constituents.

-Grinding: Material grinded till homogeneous powder was formed.
+Grinding: Material ground till homogeneous powder was formed.

 Study of Entire Material:

 Stem Bark: Materials of bark were broken into pieces of about 1-2 cm long and 0.5-1 cm wide and boiled in a test tube for 1-3 min, to make it soft.
 Soft pieces were then cut into T. S. forms.
-Cut sections were dehydrated with a successive series of ethanol (i.e. 30, 50, 70 and 80 percent v/v) before staining with saffranine solution (1% solution of saffranine in 50% alcohol w/v).
-The sections were mounted on glass slides in 50% (v/v) glycerine and covered with cover slip.
-All samples were examined under the microscope and photographs were taken.
+Cut sections were dehydrated with a successive series of ethanol (i.e., 30, 50, 70 and 80 percent v/v) before staining with the saffranine solution (1% solution of saffranine in 50% alcohol w/v).
+The sections were mounted on glass slides in 50% (v/v) glycerine and covered with coverslip.
+All samples were examined under the microscope, and photographs were taken.

 Leaf: The leaf was cut into small squares of 1-2 cm and treated with concentrated aqueous chloral hydrate to make the leaf colorless.
-As the leaves were thick and was taking time to be cleared.
-The section cutting of leaf were done by cutting the leaf into small pieces and keeping it in between the potatoes to get the fine section and staining the section with saffranine solution (1% solution of saffranine in 50% alcohol w/v).
-The sections were mounted on glass slides in 50% (v/v) glycerine and covered with cover slip.
-All samples were examined under the microscope and photographs were taken.
+As the leaves were thick and were taking time to be cleared.
+The section cutting of leaf was done by cutting the leaf into small pieces and keeping it in between the potatoes to get the fine section and staining the section with the saffranine solution (1% solution of saffranine in 50% alcohol w/v).
+The sections were mounted on glass slides in 50% (v/v) glycerine and covered with coverslip.
+All samples were examined under the microscope, and photographs were taken.

-Twig: The fine section of twig was directly cut with the help of sharp blade and the sections were stained with saffranine solution (1% solution of saffranine in 50% alcohol w/v).
-The sections were mounted on glass slides in 50% (v/v) glycerine and covered with cover slip.
-All samples were examined under the microscope and photographs were taken.
+Twig: The fine section of the twig was directly cut with the help of sharp blade, and the sections were stained with the saffranine solution (1% solution of saffranine in 50% alcohol w/v).
+The sections were mounted on glass slides in 50% (v/v) glycerine and covered with coverslip.
+All samples were examined under the microscope, and photographs were taken.

-Histochemical Analysis: It deals with localization of chemical compounds within the cells by means of specific colors of the compounds.
-The sections of stem bark, leaf, twig were treated with various stains such as ferric chloride solution (10%), sudan-III, conc.
+Histochemical Analysis: It deals with localization of chemical compounds within the cells using specific colors of the compounds.
+The sections of stem bark, leaf, twig were treated with various stains such as ferric chloride solution (10%), Sudan-III, conc.
 HCl, conc.
-H2SO4, pinch of phloroglucinol + conc.
-HCl and saturated solution of sudan IV in 70% alcohol and the compounds present in the cells were identified with the help of microscope through the colors, which are specific to the compounds when stained with specific dyes.
+H2SO4, a pinch of phloroglucinol + conc.
+HCl and saturated solution of Sudan IV in 70% alcohol and the compounds present in the cells were identified with the help of microscope through the colors, which are specific to the compounds when stained with specific dyes.

 Microscopy: The powders of stem bark, leaf, and twig were examined for its microscopic characters.
-The powders were passed through sieve no. 60 and treated with chloral hydrate to remove colouring matter and viewed under microscope at the 10X eye piece and 40X objective for stone cells, calcium oxalate crystals and other characters.
+The powders were passed through sieve no. 60 and treated with chloral hydrate to remove coloring matter and viewed under a microscope at the 10X eyepiece and 40X objective for stone cells, calcium oxalate crystals and other characters.

-Fluorescence Analysis: The powder was subjected to fluorescence analysis for the detection of the presence of compounds, which are fluorescent in nature.
-Many substances when suitably illuminated, emit light of different wavelengths or colour from that what falls on them.
-Fluorescence of powders of stem bark, leaf, flower and twig were observed in day light and in UV light (254 nm & 366 nm).
+Fluorescence Analysis: The powder was subjected to fluorescence analysis for the detection of the presence of compounds, which are fluorescent.
+Many substances when suitably illuminated, emit light of different wavelengths or color from that what falls on them.
+Fluorescence of powders of stem bark, leaf, flower, and twig were observed in daylight and UV light (254 nm & 366 nm).
 The powdered drugs were treated with different solvents in the glass slides.
 The solvents used were 1N HCl (aqueous), 1N HNO3 (aqueous), 1N H2SO4 (aqueous), CH3COOH, 1N NaOH (aqueous), Aq.
 NaOH, Meth.
 NaOH, I2, 1N KOH, Aq.
 KOH, Meth.
 KOH, alcohol as such, acidic alcohol and basic alcohol 13.

 RESULTS: Study of Entire Material: